kacpermisiek/e-menu/README.md

 - search for menus (it is possible to sort/filter menus by its properties)

 ### 2. Private endpoints:
 Private endpoints require authentication.
+The simplest way to achieve that is to use init_data.main.py script to create a user.
-You can use the following credentials:
+Then you can use the following credentials:
 - login: admin
 - password: string